sinch/sinch-sdk-python/examples/sinch_events/README.md

 # Sinch Events Handlers for Sinch Python SDK

-This directory contains a server application built with [Sinch Python SDK](https://github.com/sinch/sinch-sdk-python) to process incoming webhooks from Sinch services.
+This directory contains a server application built with [Sinch Python SDK](https://github.com/sinch/sinch-sdk-python) to process incoming events from Sinch services.

 The Sinch Events Handlers are organized by service:
 - **SMS**: Handlers for SMS events (`sms_api/`)